Comparison

 Shape Usually strongest for What to watch

-Eyeball / turret Entries, under-eave exteriors, shopfronts, internal ceilings, and general-purpose fixed scenes Lens choice still matters.
-One turret can be too wide or too tight if the installer guesses.
+Turret / eyeball Entries, under-eave exteriors, shopfronts, internal ceilings, and general-purpose fixed scenes Still needs the right lens and angle.
+A turret can still be too wide or too tight if the installer guesses.

-Bullet Perimeter walls, fences, gates, lanes, longer approaches, and visible external surveillance Can be more exposed physically and more obvious visually.
+Bullet Perimeter walls, fences, gates, lanes, longer approaches, and visible external coverage More obvious visually and often a more deliberate directional choice.

-Mini dome / indoor dome Reception, offices, internal retail, hallways, and cleaner finished environments Do not assume the indoor dome branch will suit difficult night scenes or exposed external positions.
+Mini dome / indoor dome Reception, offices, internal retail, hallways, and cleaner finished environments Do not expect an indoor dome branch to solve hard external night scenes.

-PTZ Live overview, wider yards, car yards, campuses, and external movement tracking Still needs fixed evidence cameras to support it.
+PTZ Live overview, wider yards, car yards, campuses, and external tracking roles Still needs fixed evidence cameras to support it.

 Feature families and where they usually fit